AyikOzgur/customOS/README.md

 End then copy boot.scr into boot partition.
 U-boot will find it from there when boot is started.

 # Compiling glic
-Another crucial component of a linux system of course C libraries.
+Another crucial component of a linux system is,  Of course C libraries.

 1. Obtain source code of glibc from [website](https://ftp.gnu.org/gnu/glibc/) and extract it.
 2. Following script shows a simple way of cross compiling glibc :